3 Types of Digital Art Installations For Your Office Lobby

 Artwork that subtly and elegantly responds to tenants and visitors as they pass by is a surefire way to ensure that the daily journey from the street to the desk offers moments of charm and unpredictability.

-In the lobby of The Crossroads in San Mateo, California, a deer may run away or a bear may pause and lift its head as you enter.
+In the lobby of Beacon Capital Partners-owned The Crossroads in San Mateo, California, a deer may run away or a bear may pause and lift its head as you enter.
 Powered by a customized version of Unreal Engine, the video game software behind hits like Fortnite that renders 3D simulations with uncannily accurate physics, the lobby features reactive-media panoramas in the style of vintage California travel posters that evolve constantly, responding to the presence of visitors, time of day and live weather data.

-Across the country in Washington, D.C.’s Terrell Place, where tenants include Facebook and Yelp, a similar experience unfolds but with a uniquely Washingtonian twist.
+Across the country in Washington, D.C.’s Beacon-owned Terrell Place, a similar experience unfolds but with a uniquely Washingtonian twist.
 As employees pass by a 1,700-square-foot mural in the lobby, the capital’s iconic cherry trees bud, bloom and blossom in time with the seasons until eventually their petals drop off.
 Depending on the time of year, when people pause in front of the awe-inspiring displays, butterflies emerge and flutter or icicles grow on tree branches.
 A hurried walk past the digital art installation may even cause a snow-covered branch to shake and fall.
 The result is an ongoing opportunity to discover new layers of details in the art, with many employees coming to enjoy figuring out how the installation responds and evolves.

 Reactive art can also be used to bring a brand to life in striking and unexpected ways.
 For Nespresso, artist Daniel Rozin created a large circular sculpture with 832 motor-powered tiles decorated with recycled aluminum coffee pod lids that react when a person walks by.
 While Rozin’s piece was commissioned for a pop-up boutique, inspired sculptures like this could find a permanent home in office properties.